jzstraley/docsref/docs/im-guide/cards/ihd/stable-ischemic-disease.md

         - Beta-Blockers as initial therapy
         - CCBs or LA-Nitrates if BBs can not be used or are not controlling angina
         - Ranolazine if on maximal tolerable medical therapy
-        - [COURAGE]: PCI w/BMS in Stable CAD non-superior to medical therapy[19]
+        - [COURAGE: PCI w/BMS in Stable CAD non-superior to medical therapy][19]
         - [In life expectancy <1, discontinuation of statin did not increase 60-day mortality][20]

 ![Courtesy of Riordan M, Schuetze K.](/assets/images/im-guide/cards/stable-ischemic-disease/Vascular-EA-Schuetze-Riordan-Fig1.webp)